emincingoz/Data_Structures/README.md

 * The right subtree of a particular node will always contain nodes with keys greater than that node's key.
 * The keys in binary search tree must be unique.

+**Time Complexity**: O(d) for Find, Min, Max, Previous, Next, Add, Remove operations.
+The d in O(d) is the depth of the binary search tree.

 ![image](https://user-images.githubusercontent.com/49842813/160251275-37f1ad17-15a7-4ae4-b182-f788322886c7.png)